AJ090401/IT-Home-Lab/Windows 2012/readme.md

 ### Verification of Persistent DHCP Reservation

 To finalize deployment and guarantee a predictable network address space, the TCP/IP stack configuration was verified via the command-line interface.
-Running `ipconfig /all` confirms that the client successfully discarded its automated APIPA configuration and pulled its persistent, reserved lease allocation from the authorized Domain Controller.
+Running `ipconfig /all` confirms that the client successfully discarded its automated APIPA configuration and pulled its persistent, reserved lease allocation from the authorized Domain Controller (192.168.80.160)

 <p align="center">
   <img src="../images/successfuldhcpreservation.png" alt="Command Prompt showing ipconfig verification details" width="85%"/>